 FEE-Help and Upfront

-The Australasian College of Health & Wellness offers six accredited degrees in Applied Health Science to help recognise you as an expert in the dynamic, rapidly changing field of Aesthetics.
+The Australasian College of Health & Wellness offers offers eight accredited degrees and undergraduate certificates in Applied Health Science to help recognise you as an expert in the dynamic, rapidly changing field of Aesthetics.

 Achieve your Undergraduate Certificate for Cosmetic Advisors in 3-6 months of study, giving you a relevant and modern qualification.
 This means you can leverage your new knowledge and skills faster to take advantage of a rapidly growing industry.